 9 examples of easy and fulfilling ways to volunteer:

-Help with set-up, decorating and cleanup for alumni special events.
+5 Help with set-up, decorating and clean-up for addiction recovery alumni special events.

 The science of addiction tells us just how important it is for individuals in recovery to have access to their support network when they’re feeling overwhelmed or tempted to use.